Scott Murrell

-Scott Murrell (born 5 September 1985) is an English rugby league coach and former professional rugby league footballer who is assistant coach for the Castleford Tigers in the Super League.
+Scott Murrell (born 5 September 1985) is an English rugby league coach and former professional rugby league footballer who is interim coach for the Castleford Tigers in the Super League.

 He played as a or in the 2000s, 2010s and 2020s.
 He spent the majority of his professional career with Hull Kingston Rovers in the Super League and then with Halifax in the RFL Championship.
 He also played in the Super League for the Leeds Rhinos and the London Broncos, and in the RFL League 1 for the Keighley Cougars and the Midlands Hurricanes.

 Murrell played at representative level for Great Britain (Academy) touring Australia.

 Background

 Scott Murrell was born in Leeds, West Yorkshire, England.
 He is the son of the rugby league footballer Bryan Murrell.